cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 security of lower than 128 bits, we recommend only implementing ciphersuites with IDs 0x0002, 0x0004, and 0x0005.

+## Domain Separation {#domain-separation}

+Applications SHOULD construct input to the protocol to provide domain separation.
+Any system which has multiple (V)OPRF applications should distinguish client inputs to ensure the OPRF results are separate.
+Guidance for constructing info can be found in
+{{!I-D.irtf-cfrg-hash-to-curve}}; Section 3.1.

 ## Element and Scalar Validation {#input-validation}

 The DeserializeElement function recovers a group element from an arbitrary